marckassay/sots/README.md

 sots (Sequence of Time Segments) is a JS module that allows you to structure complex sequences of time segments.
 By chaining sots' `add` and `group` methods, a complex sequence can be created with little development time on your end.

 sots is capable of being stateful relative to individual time segments, states can be momentary or non-momentary.
 When setting states, you can use a string or a number type.
 And when its a number type you have the option to set sots' to use the Bitwise AND comparison operator.
-This is beneficial if you're setting states using binary Enums.
+This is beneficial, if for instance, you're setting states using binary Enums.

 ## Install
 ### npm